pexa8335/PolicyGradientsforRL/content/Paper reading/Chapter 1 - The RL Problem..md

 Reinforcement Learning (RL) involves learning what to do - specifically, how to map situations to actions to maximize a numerical reward signal.

-Unlike other forms of learning, the learner is not instructed on which actions to take.
-Instead, it must discover which actions yield the most reward via **trial-and-error.**
+Unlike other forms of learning, the learner receives no explicit supervision regarding which actions to take.
+Instead, it must discover which actions yield the most reward via trial-and-error.

 Crucially, RL is distinct because the actions taken by the agent influence not just the immediate reward, but also the next state and, consequently, all subsequent rewards.